-Steve Bellinger is the author of The Chronocar for Barking Rain Press.
+Steve Bellinger is the author of the award winning novel, The Chronocar for Barking Rain Press.
 He was born and raised on the West Side of Chicago by a single mom who worked nights for a printing company.
 She would bring home books and magazines to encourage her kids to read.
 This is how Steve discovered Isaac Asimov, Robert Heinlein, Arthur C. Clarke and the other masters of classic science fiction.
 It didn’t take long for him to get the itch to write.
 His stories usually involve ordinary people, and appeal to more than just sci-fi fans.
 Over the years he has written everything from newspaper articles, comic strips and radio drama to short stories and fan fiction.
-His first published short story, A Silly Millimeter can now be read for free here.

 An alum of the Illinois Institute of Technology, Steve has worked in technology for over 40 years, from cable and satellite TV to computers.
-He worked as a free-lance webmaster for many years, having designed and built over 100 websites, including the web portal for the Chicago Chapter of the Tuskegee Airmen.
-He is also a proud Whovian (Dr. Who fan) and Trekkie (Star Trek fan).
-He and his wife plan to celebrate their tenth anniversary with a vow renewal ceremony Star Trek style; he will wear a dress Admiral’s uniform and she will wear a Klingon wedding dress.
+He worked as a free-lance webmaster for many years, having designed and built over 100 websites.
+He is also a Whovian (Dr. Who fan) and Trekkie (Star Trek fan).
+He and his wife plan to renew their vows with a Star Trek themed ceremony; he will wear a dress Admiral’s uniform and she will wear a Klingon wedding dress.

-Steve lives in the Lincoln Park community with his wife Donna (author of You Lost Me @ Hello, Actionable principals that move you beyond Networking) and a cat to be named later.
+Steve lives in the Lincoln Park community with his wife Donna (author of You Lost Me @ Hello, Actionable principles that move you beyond Networking) and a cat to be named later.

 About The Chronocar